briancave/brian-port/about.md

 permalink: /about/
 ---

-I am building a quality user research practice at [Santander Consumer USA](https://santanderconsumerusa.com).
+I am cultivating a quality user research practice at [Sabre](https://sabre.com).

 ### About the site